iniqy/RUDE/docs/printing.md

 The chassis requires a 261x261 bed.
 In discord is a usermod available for 250x250 beds (cut corners) and another mod for 182x182 beds (split chassis).

 Everything must be printed with 8 walls and 100% infill.
 Abrasive filaments are not weak but break faster and have worse layer adhesion.
-On the other hand abrasive TPU is stiffer.
+On the other hand abrasive TPU could be stiffer.
 More testing needs to be done to know what is best.

 ### Calibration